goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 ####Inter-relational constraint
 : A constraint that relies on the values of other data within the same table

-> e.g. if you're trying to sort students by name in a table,
+> e.g. if you're trying to sort students by name in a table
 	> ```
 	> student.name(index=1)>student.name(index=2)
 	> ```